 Snyder's of Hanover Pretzel Dipping Sticks

 To create this food craft you are going to need pretzel dipping sticks.
-They are about 3 ½ inches long and about ⅜ inch in diameter.
+They are about 3 ½ inches long and about ⅜ inches in diameter.
 These are not your standard pretzel sticks which are much thinner and shorter.

 I found that the pretzel dipping sticks are not all the same size, so it's best to line them up and group them according to size.